-- A written disease control plan is in place to exclude personnel with illness or open lesions (e.g., boil, sore, cut, rash, or infected wound) from any manufacturing operations until their health condition is corrected. - Personnel maintain personal cleanliness by wearing clean outer clothing, and using personal protective equipment (PPE), including hair restraints, when required to protect against contamination and allergen cross-contact of cannabis products. - Personnel practice thorough hand washing before and after each absence from their workstation and any time hands become soiled or contaminated. - Personal belongings (e.g., cell phones, clothing, jewelry) are stored in areas separate from wherecannabis products are exposed or where equipment or utensils are washed. - Eating food, drinking beverages, chewing gum, and using tobacco are confined to areas separate from where cannabis products may be exposed and where utensils are washed. - Manufacturing personnel who prepare, handle, or package edible cannabis products have completed a California food handler certificate course from an entity accredited by the American National Standards Institute. - All employees receive training on health and safety hazards present at the premises, emergency response procedures, security procedures, record keeping requirements, and training requirements.
-Training is documented. - Manufacturing personnel receive specific training on cannabis manufacturing processes including standard operating procedures, quality control procedures, product quality plans,proper and safe usage of equipment and machinery, safe work practices, cleaning and maintenance, and emergency operations.
-Training is documented. - If the cannabis business employs two or more people, evidence that one supervisor and one employee have completed a Cal-OSHA 30-hour general industry outreach course are available for Department review.
+- Personnel maintain personal cleanliness by wearing clean outer clothing, and using personal protective equipment (PPE), including hair restraints, when required to protect against contamination and allergen cross-contact of cannabis products. - □ Personnel practice thorough hand washing before and after each absence from their workstation and any time hands become soiled or contaminated.

+Personal belongings (e.g., cell phones, clothing, jewelry) are stored in areas separate from where cannabis products are exposed or where equipment or utensils are washed.
+Eating food, drinking beverages, chewing gum, and using tobacco are confined to areas separate from where cannabis products may be exposed and where utensils are washed.
+Manufacturing personnel who prepare, handle, or package edible cannabis products have completed a California food handler certificate course from an entity accredited by the American National Standards Institute.
+All employees receive training on health and safety hazards present at the premises, emergency response procedures, security procedures, record keeping requirements, and training requirements.
+Training is documented.
+Manufacturing personnel receive specific training on cannabis manufacturing processes including standard operating procedures, quality control procedures, product quality plans, proper and safe usage of equipment and machinery, safe work practices, cleaning and maintenance, and emergency operations.
+Training is documented.
+If the cannabis business employs two or more people, evidence that one supervisor and one employee have completed a Cal-OSHA 30-hour general industry outreach course are available for Department review.
+If the cannabis business employs 20 or more people (10 or more beginning July 2024) the licensee shall provide to the Department a notarized statement that the licensee will enter into a labor peace agreement and will abide by the terms of the agreement or demonstrate that the commercial cannabis business has entered into a labor peace agreement by providing a copy of the signature page of the agreement.
+Wei ghing devices and weighmasters (4 CCR §17221) Weighing devices are approved, tested, sealed, and are currently registered with a county sealer.
+A valid and current weighmaster license can be provided to the Department.
+All individuals who weigh, measure, or count cannabis or cannabis products when conducting commercial transactions or for entry into the track and trace system are included on the valid weighmaster license.
-Weighing Devices and Weighmasters 4 CCR §17221

-- Weighing devices are approved, tested, sealed, and are currently registered with a county sealer. - A valid and current weighmaster license can be provided to the Department. - All individuals who weigh, measure, or count cannabis or cannabis products when conducting commercial transactions or for entry into the track and trace system are included on the valid weighmaster license.

 Weighmaster certificates are obtained when payment is dependent on the quantity or weight of cannabis or cannabis product.
+Pac kaging and labeling cannabis and cannabis products (§§ 17398-17412) ggggg Cannabis goods packaged for retail sale meet all packaging requirements .
+Cannabis goods packaged for retail sale meet all packaging requirements .